 #4 – Ditch this stuff:

-Soy – contains phyto-estrogens that mimic estrogen and throw your hormones out of whack.
-More about why soy is not safe here. - Reduced-fat foods – Reduced fat foods often contain weird stabilizers to maintain desired consistency or – in the case of low-fat dairy – oxidized cholesterol (the bad kind).
+- Reduced-fat foods – Reduced fat foods often contain weird stabilizers to maintain desired consistency or – in the case of low-fat dairy – oxidized cholesterol (the bad kind).

 - Industrial oils – Despite what anyone tells you, canola oil is not healthy.
 It falls in the same trash bin as corn, soy, cottonseed, and grapeseed oils, and should be avoided.
 These oils contain very unstable poly-unsaturated fatty acids or PUFAs.
 You can read all about the evils of PUFAs here.

 - Chemical preservatives, additives, artificial sweeteners, and coloring – This should go without saying, but chemicals will put more strain on your already taxed system.
-Eat Real food, read labels, and think before you bite.
+Eat Real Food, read labels, and think before you bite.

-#5 – Manage Your Cravings
+#5 – Manage your cravings

-I’ve experience a few sugar cravings in my life.
+I've experienced a few sugar cravings in my life.
 So I also know that wanting a cookie can feel more like a starving lion being tempted with a juicy gazelle just out of reach.

-What I learned from Dr. Ross, is that sugar is FOUR TIMES more addictive than cocaine, and that many sugar craving are due to a neurotransmitter deficiency (these are the brain chemicals that communicate information throughout our brain and body.)
-This can happen because you eat a crappy diet, you don’t get enough sleep, or you have been under a lot of stress (either acute or chronic).
+What I learned from Dr. Ross, is that sugar is FOUR TIMES more addictive than cocaine, and that many sugar cravings are due to a neurotransmitter deficiency (these are the brain chemicals that communicate information throughout our brain and body).
+This can happen because you eat a crappy diet, you don't get enough sleep, or you have been under a lot of stress (either acute or chronic).

 Here’s the good news: